HTML Tables

 <tr class=”danger”>

-If you are looking at demo in a Smartphone then you can see the table is already resized.
+If you are looking at a demo in a Smartphone then you can see the table is already resized.

 To learn more about Bootstrap based tables, click on the link.